Every H2020 project is composed of several work packages (WPs), or clusters of activities, which converge toward a common goal.

 Global is not synonymous with abstract or unsubstantial, and migration policies are most strongly felt in sensitive locations.
 These are the target of WP4 bottom-up analysis.
 By carrying out two rounds of fieldworks in migratory hotspots in Italy, Greece, Spain, France, South Africa and Canada, WP4 analyses how the impact of GRC and GMC is perceived by governance actors and people entitled to international protection, and by the most closely related actors.

-WP5: The impacts of the GRC and GMC on civil societies’ recognition the right to international protection
+WP5: The impacts of the GRC and the GMC on civil societies’ recognition of the right to international protection